 The two suspects were successfully charged and convicted of child sex offences under Commonwealth and Victorian jurisdictions.
 They were sentenced to jail time with sex offender therapy.

 Australia and Colombia join forces to bring down international drug syndicate

-Australian and Colombian law enforcement agencies conducted a joint investigation into an international drug syndicate with links to Thailand, Ecuador, Italy, the USA and France.
+Australian and Colombian law enforcement agencies conducted a joint investigation into an international drug syndicate with links to Thailand, Ecuador, Italy, the USA, and France.

 The syndicate were using couriers to smuggle drugs from Colombia and the USA into Australia.
-AUSTRAC became involved when they received an SMR from a currency exchange service regarding a customer who was travelling to Colombia and insisting on exchanging Australian dollars for Euros in cash, rather than as a cash passport as suggested by the currency exchange service.
+AUSTRAC became involved when they received an SMR from a currency exchange service regarding a customer who was travelling to Colombia, and insisted on exchanging Australian dollars for Euros in cash, rather than as a cash passport as suggested by the currency exchange service.
 The funds exchanged were also below the transaction reporting threshold.